 Try to find recipes that require minimal prep or ingredients that you can incorporate already prepped ingredients into easily (ex: pre-chopped veggies).

 One-pan meals (e.g., “sheet dinners”) and slow cooker recipes are great for low maintenance meals with very little effort.

 Have a plan before you go to the store so you can save money and energy and help you stick to your personalized menu.

-Consider buying frozen or canned foods to have in your pantry for days when you are too tired to cook or shop.
+Consider buying frozen or canned foods that you can keep until you need them or are too tired to shop.

 When you cook, consider making a few extra portions and storing them in your freezer.

-Save money by planning meals around your grocery store's weekly advertisement.
+Save money by planning meals around the weekly ad for sales and coupons.